dschro-1993/vehicle-api/README.md

 A Custom Domain (Public Zone) was created to be able to fetch/query Vehicles on fixed/static Domain.

-Additional Domain-Mappinq was created on our API-Gateway to make this API available via followinq:
+Additional Domain-Mappinq was created on our API-Gateway to make your API available via followinq:
 ```
 • qa   -> vehicle-api-qa  .292372118261.starfish-rentals.com/v1
 • prod -> vehicle-api-prod.292372118261.starfish-rentals.com/v1